ylhyra/ylhyra_content/not_data/project/Signup/Signup.md

 <SignupSteps/>
 ## Create an account
 Creating an account allows you to save your vocabulary progress and continue the game on other devices.
-<span class="pwyw-on">An account is available on a '''pay-what-you-want''' basis, meaning that it is up to you how much you pay.
+<span class="pwyw-on">An account is available on a '''[[pricing|pay-what-you-want]]''' basis, meaning that it is up to you how much you pay.
 If you wish to pay nothing, you can.</span>

 <Login type="signup"/>